hippover/palmari/docs/pipeline.rst

 The ``TifPipeline`` class
 -------------------------

-PALM-tols provides a customizable pipeline structure for extracting localizations and tracks from PALM movies under the form of files.
+Palmari provides a customizable pipeline structure for extracting localizations and tracks from PALM movies.
-These steps are handled by the ``TifPipeline`` class.
+These steps are handled by the :py:class:`TifPipeline` class.

 It is very easy to instanciate a default pipeline, containing only the minimal localization and tracking steps with default parameters :

 .. code-block:: python3

-    from palm_tools import TifPipeline
+    from palmari import TifPipeline

     tp = TifPipeline.default_with_name("my_pipeline")